 First impressions

 The first thing I noticed when walking in Tokyo were these textured yellow strips that run down the center of most sidewalks and through all the train stations.
-Sometimes they have long ridges, other times they have a series of dots.
-I’d never seen anything like them in the US.
+S

 It turns out, these are “braille tiles” for blind people so they can navigate the sidewalks and train stations.
 The textures indicate a straight path, an intersection, a crossing, and so on.
 They can both be felt through your shoes and you can feel them with a cane.